 My previous research focused on GPU programming, namely modeling the semantics of fine-grained thread interactions and using these insights to provide efficient and portable synchronisation idiom implementations.

 I received my PhD from the Multicore Programming Group at Imperial College London supervised by Alastair Donaldson.
 Previously, I worked with Ganesh Gopalakrishnan and Zvonimir Rakamaric at University of Utah.
-I have done internships at Microsoft Research and Nvidia.

 PhD in Computer Science, 2018